 College students themselves may be eligible to borrow both federal and private loans under their own name, or with a cosigner.
-Parents can also borrow and there are both federal and private loans available just for them.
+Parents can also borrow student loans for their child and there are both federal and private loans available just for them.
 Below, we’ll focus only on the loans available for parents.

 No matter what your financial situation, the first step for parents and college-bound students is completing the FAFSA, or the Free Application for Student Aid.

 Graduate school students are typically considered independent students and do not need parents’ information to complete the FAFSA.

 This form will ask for your family finances to determine how much your child (who is considered a dependent as an undergraduate) is eligible to receive in financial aid and borrow based on the school’s cost of attendance.